kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Trapped and suffering](../../content/images/trapped-and-suffering.png)

+- How would they be watching me, I wonder?

 ## Stalked online around the clock

 - It is obvious to me that stalkers are reading my tweets around the clock, and not just a few.